jschnurer/text-adv-svelte/README.md

 This is a web-based text adventure game built with svelte.

 # Want to play?
-Play the game by visiting https://enigmabrand.itch.io/adventure !
+Play the game by visiting https://enigmabrand.itch.io/adventure!

-# Contact Info
-Did you enjoy the game?
-Did you hate it?
-Or did you find a bug or a typo?
-Let me know!
-You can contact me at justinschnurer <at> gmail <dot> com.
-Or if it's a bug or typo, you can raise an issue here on github!

 # Adding new rooms
 After adding a new room (json file), the `room-index.js` file must be updated to import it.
 The `room-index.js` file is imported by the engine to load all rooms initially.